danielme85/laravel-cconverter/README.md

 php artisan vendor:publish
 ```

-Checkout the new config\CConverter.php file, you need to set a app key from http://openexchangerates.org.
+Check the new config\CConverter.php file, you need to set a app key from http://openexchangerates.org.
 Cache is enabled per default to 60min, as the data source is only updated once an hour (at least the free version).

 ##Usage